-The program will open on or after October 6, 2023 and the application deadline is December 20, 2023 for fall semester and will reopen in January 2024 for spring semester.
+The spring semester program will open on or after January 15, 2024 and the application deadline is May 20, 2024.
+The application will reopen in September 2024 for the fall semester.

 Our emergency grant helps pay for living expenses or other financial obligations you find yourself unable to meet that may impact your enrollment in school.
-The grant is not for tuition and fees.
+The grant is will not be awarded to cover additional tuition and fees.

 The grant maximum is $1,500 for the majority of expenses, and $500 for food.